 - Border wallpaper.
 Looks pretty dated, definitely one of the most obvious bad decor trends from yesteryear.
 The fix: Remove and re-paint if need be, or use a uniform wallpaper choice.
 Your wall should not look like corner-doodles on a notebook.

 - Tile accent strips in bathrooms.
 You’ll know it if you see it, all the rage in about 2005.
 What were we thinking?
 The fix: Anything you do will possible lead to a complete re-tile, which leads to a bathroom reno.
 My condolences.

 - Millenial pink anything.
 The name says it all really.
 Rose gold as its fancy cousin is a bit passé as well.
 The fix: Replace, donate, paint over.

 - Futons.
 Even traditional Japan keeps theirs locked away in the cupboard when not being slept on.
 The fix: If you can fit one under the bed for guests, great – otherwise try a donation stream.

 - Nautical themes.
 Unless you literally live on a boat, it doesn’t matter if your house is near a beach, sea shells don’t look good in the fruit bowl.
 The fix: Return shells back to the ocean and take anything else to the op shop.

 - Wrought iron.
-Alongside Tuscan kitchens that did the rounds in the early noughties, this metal-and-dark-wood theme from the same era looks gloomy and dated now.
+It’s up there with Tuscan kitchens that did the rounds in the early noughties.
+This metal-and-dark-wood theme from the same era looks gloomy and dated now.
 If you were lucky, there was a wrought-iron CD tower and some stained glass touches as well.
 The bar in Cheers sums it up.
 The fix: Time to go.

 - Glass blocks as walls.
 Often used to create light and privacy at the same time.
 They remind me of my dentist’s office, and Miami Vice.
 The fix: Not cheap or easy, so maybe suck it up and embrace your inner 80s child.